chuckedfromspace/carspy/README.rst

 Highlights
 ----------

+* Readily extendable for species other than N2 and for other CARS setup other than typical broadband CARS.
-* Option to incorporate equilibrium composition using an external chemical equilibrium calculator (such as ``cantera``), such that temperature is the only fitting parameter for thermometry
+* Option to incorporate equilibrium composition using an external chemical equilibrium calculator (such as ``cantera``), such that temperature is the only fitting parameter for thermometry.
-* Vibrational and rotational nonequilibrium: vibrational temperature can be varied independently from rotational temperature
+* Vibrational and rotational nonequilibrium: vibrational temperature can be varied independently from rotational temperature.

 Comparisons with CARSFT
 -----------------------